AvaProtocol/OAK-docs/_docs/governance-batching-proposals.md

 The following document provides information on how to batch governance calls using Polkadot.js and can be used for proposals, council motions, and external proposals.

-The information can be used for creating proposals on the Turing Network, Turing Staging, and OAK Network.
+The information can be used for creating proposals on the Turing Network, Turing Staging, and Ava Protocol.
 Though the methods will also work on other parachains.

 ### Introduction